ArsalanThange/myphpframework/README.md

 As I have started development of this framework only a few weeks back, there are loads of functionalities pending.
 Some of them being

+- A lot more to update in Readme.
 - Custom logging for application.
 - More functions for Database such as LIMIT and Pagination.
 - More error handling.